Divyanshhhhhhh-creator/DevCred/README.md

 ## Overview

-**TrustMyGit** is a decentralized protocol that bridges the gap between GitHub contributions and blockchain-based reputation systems.
+**DevCred** is a decentralized protocol that bridges the gap between GitHub contributions and blockchain-based reputation systems.
 It enables developers to:

 - Build **verifiable, on-chain reputation** from real GitHub activity
 - **Stake reputation** on issues and earn rewards for completed work